-- Ashoka is useful in management of all edematous conditions.
+- Ashoka is useful in the management of all edematous conditions.

 - Ashoka is useful in toxicities and all blood disease.

-- It useful in management of inflammation of lymph nodes.
+- It useful in the management of inflammation of lymph nodes.

 - This drug(saraca asoca) can be used to treat wounds, eye disease, insect bite, neurological disorder and fever.